lowRISC/opentitan/doc/ug/github_notes.md

-After executing this command you are back to a clean tree with your changes intact, but they are still based on whatever the earlier state of the repo was.
+After executing this command you are back to a clean tree with your changes intact, but they are still based on whatever the earlier state of the repository was.
 Normally you will have to resolve the conflict sometime, but the escape hatch can be useful if you don't have time immediately!